March 11, 2026

-*These experience management software are top-rated in their category, according to G2 Grid Reports.
-The pricing details are available on request.
+*These experience management software are top-rated in their category, according to G2 Winter 2026 Grid Reports.
+Pricing details are available upon request.

-users point to experience as an important factor in their purchasing decisions, behind price and product quality.
+That visibility matters.
+73% of users say experience is an important factor in their purchasing decisions, behind only price and product quality, which makes acting on feedback critical for businesses.

 If you’re testing general feedback tools, you’ll focus on surveys, templates, and data collection.
 If you’re testing enterprise feedback management solutions, you’d prioritize response tracking, survey distribution logic, and integration with CRM systems.

-Keeping the diversity in mind, here are the features I prioritized for the best experience management platform.
+Keeping diversity in mind, here are the features I prioritized for the best experience management platform.

 Over the course of several weeks, I researched and evaluated experience management software and narrowed down the best eight based on their features and ease of use.